runemadsen/rune.js/index.md

   .lineTo(-100, 100)
 ```

-The `lineTo()` function draws a new line from the last location to the new location.
-Notice that the example above does not draw a line back to the beginning to complete the triangle.
-This will happen automatically, as polygons are always closed shapes.
+The `lineTo()` function draws a line from the current position to the position passed into the function.
+Notice how the first `lineTo()` is used to tell the polygon where to start, and that we do not draw a line back to the beginning to close the triangle.
+Polygons are always closed shapes, so this will happen automatically.

-Polygons come with a number of helper functions to make it easier to do [geometry calculations](#).
-As an example, here we're drawing a circle midway on the outline of the same triangle.
+Polygons come with a number of helper functions to make it easier to do [geometry calculations](documentation.html).
+The following example uses the `vectorAt()` function to find the position midway on the outline of a polygon, and draw a circle at that point.

 ```js
 var tri = r.polygon(0, 0)